FarmDyn/documentation/docs/methodology/risk.md

 ![](../media/image188.png)

-The decision in which prices are treated as random variables is steered via the interface:
+The decision whether prices are treated as random variables is steered via the interface:

 ![](../media/image189.png)

 ![](../media/image190.png)

-In the case neither input nor output prices are random a run time error will occur.
+In the case where neither input nor output prices are random a run time error will occur.

 The core branches are defined in *coeffgen\\stochprog.gms*: